Alliancebernstein L.P. Sells 29,411 Shares of NiSource Inc. (NYSE:NI)

 Alliancebernstein L.P. decreased its holdings in NiSource Inc. (NYSE:NI) by 4.7% in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
 The fund owned 589,860 shares of the utilities provider’s stock after selling 29,411 shares during the quarter.
 Alliancebernstein L.P. owned approximately 0.15% of NiSource worth $13,531,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also modified their holdings of NI.
-AGF Investments LLC bought a new position in NiSource in the 4th quarter valued at $31,000.
-Klaas Financial Asset Advisors LLC acquired a new stake in shares of NiSource in the 4th quarter valued at $37,000.
-First Bank & Trust acquired a new stake in shares of NiSource in the 4th quarter valued at $49,000.
-Johnson Midwest Financial LLC acquired a new stake in shares of NiSource in the 4th quarter valued at $69,000.
-Finally, Signaturefd LLC increased its stake in shares of NiSource by 162.2% in the 3rd quarter.
-Signaturefd LLC now owns 7,506 shares of the utilities provider’s stock valued at $165,000 after buying an additional 4,643 shares during the period.
-Hedge funds and other institutional investors own 92.91% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in NI.
+BlackRock Inc. increased its stake in shares of NiSource by 12.1% in the 4th quarter.
+BlackRock Inc. now owns 41,879,459 shares of the utilities provider’s stock valued at $960,717,000 after buying an additional 4,522,775 shares during the period.
+MUFG Securities EMEA plc acquired a new stake in shares of NiSource in the 3rd quarter valued at $93,768,000.
+Ceredex Value Advisors LLC acquired a new stake in shares of NiSource in the 4th quarter valued at $33,551,000.
+First Trust Advisors LP increased its stake in shares of NiSource by 24.2% in the 3rd quarter.
+First Trust Advisors LP now owns 2,749,144 shares of the utilities provider’s stock valued at $60,481,000 after buying an additional 535,437 shares during the period.
+Finally, The Manufacturers Life Insurance Company increased its stake in shares of NiSource by 27.3% in the 3rd quarter.
+The Manufacturers Life Insurance Company now owns 2,025,284 shares of the utilities provider’s stock valued at $44,556,000 after buying an additional 434,734 shares during the period.
+92.91% of the stock is owned by institutional investors.

 NYSE:NI opened at $21.50 on Friday.
 NiSource Inc. has a 1 year low of $19.56 and a 1 year high of $30.10.
 The company has a current ratio of 0.82, a quick ratio of 0.70 and a debt-to-equity ratio of 2.03.
 The stock has a market cap of $8.42 billion, a price-to-earnings ratio of -27.21, a PEG ratio of 2.97 and a beta of 0.24.
 The stock has a 50-day moving average price of $22.32 and a two-hundred day moving average price of $22.80.